Disclaimer

 American Staffordshire Bull Terrier Training

-Bull Terriers, like AmStaff, are agile, muscular and full of energy.
-Just like AmStaff, they are intelligent and this characteristic makes them highly trainable.
-The underlying technique used to train Bull Terrier is the use of positive reinforcements.
-Since it is intelligent, it responds very well to the rewards and punishments.
-Offer a reward in the form of a cuddle, pat or something to eat if it obeys your command and punish if it disobeys.
+Since it is intelligent, it responds very well to rewards and punishments.
+Offer a reward as a cuddle, pat, or something to eat if it obeys your command and punish if it disobeys.

 American Staffordshire Terrier Puppy Training